data-integrations/wrangler/README.md

 ### Directive

-A Directive is a single data manipulation instruction specified to either transform, filter or pivot a single record into one or more records.
-A directive operates on a record at a time to generate one or more transformed records.
-A directive can produce one or more Steps.
+A Directive is a single data manipulation instruction specified to either transform, filter or pivot a single record into zero or more records.
+A directive can produce one or more Steps to be executed by the Pipeline.

 ### Step

-A Step is a data transformation function operating on a Record.
+A Step is a implementation of a data transformation function operating on a Record or set of records.
 A step can generate zero or more Records from the application of a function.

 ### Pipeline

 A Pipeline is a collection of Steps to be applied on a Record.
 Record(s) outputed from each Step is passed to the next Step in the pipeline.

 ## Available Directives

+Following are different directives currently available.

 * [CSV Parsing](docs/csv-parser.md)
 * [JSON Parsing](docs/json-parser.md)
 * [Fixed Length Parsing](docs/fixed-length-parser.md)